ceurws/ceur-make/README.md

 Disclaimer
 ----------

 CEUR-WS.org may revise their requirements for [index.html] [3] files, [copyright forms] [4], etc., at any time.
 You are responsible for checking whether CEUR-WS.org have released new versions of these.
-The ceur-make developers welcome any bug reports related to this.
+The ceur-make developers welcome any [bug reports] [5] related to this.

 Use ceur-make at your own risk.
 At the time of this writing, the documentation (both in this README file and in the sources) is not yet complete, but we will be working on this.